- Specialist Musculoskeletal Physiotherapy

 Hydrotherapy can offer a perfect adjunct to physiotherapy, to assist strengthening, mobilisation and movement.

-Clinical Pilates is a special series of exercises performed in the Waverley Park Physiotherapy Centre gym to develop core and limb strength, restore flexibility and improve posture.
-It is performed either individually or in small group classes led by our qualified physiotherapists.
-See Pilates timetable here.
+Clinical Pilates is a special series of exercises performed on-site in Waverley Park Physiotherapy Centre gym to develop core and limb strength, restore flexibility and improve posture.
+Clinical Pilates is performed either individually or in small group classes led by our qualified physiotherapists.
+See Clinical Pilates timetable here.

 Involves needling to altered or dysfunctional tissues in order to improve or restore function.
 This may include needling of myofascial trigger points, periosteum, or other soft tissue.
 It can be used as an adjunct to your normal physiotherapy treatment.